gdmoney/quotes/README.md

 *****

+**"Children have never been very good at listening to their elders, but they have never failed to imitate them."**
+-- *James Baldwin*

 **"No man ever steps in the same river twice, for it's not the same river and he's not the same man."**
 -- *Heraclitus*